davidsprieto/js-weather-tracker/README.md

-# Weather Tracker - See the 5 Day Forecast at a Location of your Choosing!
+# Weather Tracker - See the 5-Day Forecast at a Location of your Choosing!
 Single-page web application developed using:

 Markup Language: